Weaver survives recall, city council undergoes major realignment, voter turnout hits 17 percent

 Sumner suggested the new council realignment was great news for Weaver, who has quarreled with the council and has been locked in a stalemate with them that went to court about deciding on the city’s long-term water source.
 The mayor, along with the Michigan Department of Environmental Quality, has been strongly advocating going with a 30-year contract with the Great Lakes Water Authority, and the council, led by defeated council president Nelson and Scott Kincaid, has vigorously resisted.
 Sumner said he suspects the new council majority will side with the mayor.

-“I think she swept a half a dozen council people with her,” Sumner said.
-“A significant shift has occurred, monumentally and politically in the city of Flint and where it goes next — a lot depends on Karen Weaver and how she plans to go forward with the city.
+“I think she swept a half a dozen council people in with her,” Sumner said.
+“A significant shift has occurred, monumentally and politically in the city of Flint and where it goes next.
+A lot depends on Karen Weaver and how she plans to go forward with the city.”

 If it doesn’t go well, Sumner warned, ‘We could end up with another emergency manager.
 I’m not sure the people of the city of Flint deserve that.”